bmershon/catalog/README.md

 [D3: Data-Driven Documents](http://vis.stanford.edu/papers/d3) by [Michael Bostock](http://bost.ocks.org/mike/), [Vadim Ogievetsky](http://vadim.ogievetsky.com/), [Jeffrey Heer](http://homes.cs.washington.edu/~jheer/).
 The white paper produced at Stanford.
 D3.js is brought into the world, and it is beautiful. enter(), update(), exit().

+[Anything written by Evan Chen].
+MIT RSI.
+Harvard '18.
+Brilliant guy with an obsessive interest in typesetting and thorough note-taking.
+Most of the math is way over my head, but I've learned a bit about note-taking from him.
+He regards his notes and reams of scratch work as a form of external memory.
+I've to say, external memory does take some of the burden off of my already limited and heavily-taxed mind.
+On the technical side, I've used his LaTex [sample file](https://stuff.mit.edu/~evanchen/handouts/TeXSample/) for typesetting tips and some best-practices examples for typesetting math symbols and equations.
+I started writing up [solutions](https://www.dropbox.com/home/sharelatex/Proofs%20Involving%20Conjunctions%20and%20Biconditionals?preview=Proofs_Involving_Conjunctions_and_Biconditionals.pdf) to Daniel J. Velleman's *How To Prove It* book for practice.
+My current workflow is to solve things on paper, and use the process of typesetting my notes as a chance to review what I've done.

 ### Short videos ###